gographics/imagick/README.windows.md

     gopkg.in/gographics/imagick.v1/imagick
     ```

-    in this instruction, we should install `v3`
+    in this instruction, we should install `v3`, as it aligned with ImageMagick7.

     ```shell
     go build gopkg.in/gographics/imagick.v3/imagick